k2view-academy/K2View-Academy/articles/26_fabric_security/04_fabric_interfaces_security.md

 # **Fabric Interfaces Security**

-Fabric enables you to define a number of source environments and to switch between these environments within the same Fabric session.
+Fabric enables you to define a number of source [environments]() and to switch between these environments within the same Fabric session.
 This way, you can change your source connections without re-deploying your LU.
-Define your environments using Fabric Studio.

 For each environment, set the connection details of your interfaces, and then deploy the environments to your Fabric cluster.
 The deployment of the environments is separate from the deployment of your LUs.
 The passwords of the interfaces are encrypted by the fabric master key.